aiven/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

 early: true
 ---

 Aiven for Apache Kafka® allows you to configure tiered storage and set retention policies for individual topics.
-Learn how to configure tiered storage for individual topics and set local retention policies step by step.

 ## Prerequisite